ztc4/Extra-Resources/HTML-CSS/INSTRUCTIONS.md

    - see the html and css file for examples
    - grab a class using "#" and class "." before name
    - classes and ids cant have spaces "hello-class" instead of "hello class"
-11. After done styling, find a way to push your
+11. After done styling, find a way to push your branch
-12. Just trying something
+ -  git push --set-upstream origin <name>
+12. pull down everyone branches
+ -  git pull
+ - git branch -a (doing it without -a, you will not see the branches pull down)

 ## CSS PROPERTIES YOU WILL USE
 - font size - change the font size